rinokadijk/vault-cockroach/readme.md

 Standard CockroachDB Docker container.
 Uses the CockroachDB client with the root account to create a Dashboard UI user.
 Certificates are read from the /cockroach-data/roach-client volume mapping.

+#### go-client

+Uses the golang sql library with the jpointsman account show the databases for this user.
+Certificates are read from the /cockroach-data/roach-client volume mapping.

 ### CockroachDB considerations
 For a production-ready setup you should take at least the following into consideration: